 Four of our host countries - Ghana, Mauritania, São Tomé and Príncipe and Senegal - have implemented or are in the process of implementing EITI standards.
 Kosmos regularly attends and observes EITI Board Meetings in order to engage with other transparency leaders and ensure we apply best practices within the company.
-We also collaborate with the EITI on informationsharing and capacity building projects in our host countries to promote greater transparency across the industry.
+We also collaborate with the EITI on information-sharing and capacity building projects in our host countries to promote greater transparency across the industry.
 In host countries that have not fully implemented EITI standards, we advocate for the adoption of these standards and maintain our own transparent disclosure of payments to governments and petroleum agreements.
-Through our transparency advocacy, we also aim to increase understanding of how the oil and gas industry works.
-To facilitate this, we hold workshops with key stakeholders in our host countries, including government agencies, civil society organizations, media outlets and others.
-These workshops help to deepen understanding of the oil and gas industry and promote good governance, transparency, and ethical operations within the sector.